Australia International Student Statistics

 International Students in Australia by State and Territory

-- New South Wales has the highest number of international students studying in higher education institutions (141,171).
+- According to the most recent data of December 2022, New South Wales has the highest number of international students studying in higher education institutions (244,193).

-- Among all states and territories in Australia, the Australian Capital Territory has the least number of foreign students, a total of 9,197 students.
+- Among all states and territories in Australia, the Northern Territory has the least number of foreign students, a total of 3,781 students.

-- The majority of international students in all states and territories come from China, except for Western Australia where India brings the most students, and Northern Territory that has the most students from Nepal.
+- The majority of international students in all states and territories come from China, except for South Australia, Western Australia, and Tasmania, where India brings the most students, and Northern Territory, which has the most students from Nepal.

-- The number of international students in New South Wales decrease by 18% from the last year, and a decrease of 25% in Victoria’s number of international student enrollment.
+- The number of international students in New South Wales increased by 11.1% from December of 2021 and an increase of 2.6% in Victoria’s number of international student enrollment.

-- A decrease in the number of international students from last year also occurred in Queensland, by 22%.
+- An increase in the number of international students from December of last year also occurred in Queensland by 14.2%.

 State and Territory | International Students |